APx58x B Series Audio Analyzer

 Versatility in I/O

-All APx58x Series analyzers have up to 216k digital inputs and outputs via AES/EBU, TOSLINK and SPDIF.
+All APx58x Series audio analyzers have up to 216k digital inputs and outputs via AES/EBU, TOSLINK and SPDIF.
 Additionally, I/O may be expanded with optional Digital Serial, HDMI with ARC, PDM and Bluetooth modules.
 The optional Advanced Master Clock (AMC) module handles input and output clock signals to synchronize the APx58x with external equipment (for vice versa), and the AMC also enables jitter generation and analysis (in conjunction with Advanced Digital, Digital Serial or PDM modules).

 Simultaneous Multichannel Audio Analysis